tourpran/tourpran.github.io/_posts/2022-01-20-checkpointpwn.md

 #### Mitigations:
 ![](/images/checkpointaresx/ss2.png)
 No need to explain mitigations right ?
+These are different protections created to rule out certain types of attacks, make hackers life a little harder.

 #### Code Walkthrough: